eliaspoylio/name_app/README.md

 ```
 /api/:name
 ```
-Response is all the names and amount of the specified name.
+Response is the name and amount of the specified name.

 ## React client